Mark Frissora: Push for new gaming platforms (2016-2017)

-After officially assuming position as of CEO and President of Caesars Entertainment in September 2015, the press quoted Frissora at the Global Gaming Expo stating he had been "shocked" with the lack of innovation in the casino industry at large, noting a lack of marketing that targeted millennials.
-At the conference he announced new experiments by Caesars to appeal to younger gamblers.
-One experiment in particular would include a "casino within a casino" on the Las Vegas Strip with interchangeable walls to change the feel of the space as needed.
+After officially assuming position as of CEO and President of Caesars Entertainment.
+In September 2015, Frissora announced new experiments by Caesars to appeal to younger gamblers such as a "casino within a casino" on the Las Vegas Strip with interchangeable walls to change the feel of the space as needed and "skill-based slots", recently legalized by the state of Nevada.

-Frissora added they would be pursuing "skill-based slots", recently legalized by the state of Nevada, and that the company was "experimenting with changing traditional slot machine playing by involving social game features such as leaderboards that track high-point players."
 Under Frissora's leadership, in November 2015, Caesars announced it would cede management of its Horseshoe Casino Cleveland, Horseshoe Casino Cincinnati, and ThistleDown Racino resorts to Rock Gaming, with the transfer to be completed by June 2016.